EpicHaha/OptimizedSpaceGame/Optimized_Space_Shooter/README.md

 than having each of those classes and structs as a seperate component, making it harder to implement but easier for cpu to read.
 If I were to continue using entities I would have an entirely data-oriented method and a more memory efficient game.

 I added some screenshots showing cpu usage of scripts before and after optimization as well as physics taking up a wast majority of cpu usage.

+Also I messed up github branches so the main branch is not functioning, check "final version" branch I added some screenshots showing cpu usage of scripts before and after optimization as well as physics taking up a wast majority of cpu usage.

 Also I messed up github branches so the main branch is not functioning, check "final version" branch